 If you don’t already own this on DVD, it’s well worth picking up.
 With a commentary from West and Ward that’ll keep you entertained as much as the film itself, a feature on the glorious ’66 Batmobile and a variety of other goodies, it’s fantastic value for money.
 If you already own it, watch it again and enjoy every groan-inducing joke and “BIFF!
 KA-POW!” moment without shame.

-Is it a good film?
+Is Batman ’66 a good film?
 Certainly.
 Is it a masterpiece?
 Not at all, and that’s the real beauty of it.
-It doesn’t have to be and never pretentiously claims to be anything more than fun, and on that level it delivers in spades.
+It doesn’t have to be and never pretentiously claims to be anything more than fun and, on that level, it delivers in spades.
 If Christopher Nolan’s films are paintings, then this film is a comic book.
-You can stare at the paintings and feel your soul stirring, but the comic book is always there for a quick, entertaining read.
-That’s what makes this work so well and makes it so accessable.
+You can stare at the paintings and feel your soul-stirring, but the comic book is always there for a quick, entertaining read.
+That’s what makes this work so well and makes it so accessible.

-You can mock this film all you like, but you can’t deny that it’s a classic.
+You can mock Batman ’66 all you like, but you can’t deny that it’s a classic.